McShelby/reveal-themeoverride/README.md

 The value for this ```id``` is not configurable.
 It must be ```theme``` and ```highlight-theme``` respectivly otherwise the plugin will not find the stylesheets in your presentation file.

+### Remark

 Please remember that no other syntax highlightning themes besides ```zenburn.css``` are shipped with the standard reveal.js package.
-You may want to install further highlight.js themes from [https://highlightjs.org/](https://highlightjs.org/) into the ```lib/css/``` directory.
+You may want to install further highlight.js themes from [https://highlightjs.org/](https://highlightjs.org/) into the same directory as the shipped themes.

 ## Usage